aserranoTCCM/ACT-Homeworks/project3/INSTALL.md

 Project 3 consists on a C code used to run Molecular Dynamics by using the Verlet Algorithm.
 Here a detailed explanation of how to run the code can be found.
+Operational system recommended, GNU/Linux.

 ## Getting Started
 ### 1. Download and access to the necessary files